 Tom Fry (Agile Delivery Manager, Ordnance Survey, UK)

 I’ve been involved in and around scrum teams since the mid 2000s.
 Firstly seeing it done badly, as people tried running scrum teams without Product Owners, without stories and without any ceremonies at all.
-Then in mid-2011 I was given the opportunity to be a scrum master and set up a development team using scrum, with a dedicated coach running alongside for the ride.
+Then in early 2011 I was given the opportunity to be a scrum master and set up a development team using scrum, with a dedicated coach running alongside for the ride.
 Using the approach properly we successfully replaced a web mapping service in record time and also introduced a whole range of new supporting practices and process like Continuous Integration, Test Driven Development, using Open source software and building on a public cloud platform.
 The experience of how to do scrum and see it working well in practice was invaluable and I became certified scrum master in 2012.

 Using the first-hand experience gained as a scrum master enabled me to spread the word around the organisation and I started doing a lot of agile awareness sessions with other areas of the business.
 My approach also meant that I was also used a lot with other scrum teams who had less experience, both in terms of helping them to adopt better agile practices and behaviours and also to start using XP related approaches.

 This training and getting involved across multiple teams led me to do my current role which is an Agile Delivery manager and in essence I’m responsible for the output of 5 agile teams across a number of technology stacks in areas from ecommerce, to web, to mobile to pure java.
 My main areas of responsibility are: